 - Forms: Doctoral Dissertation Reading Committee Form and Certification of Thesis Draft

-- Description: After 135 units and all degree requirements have been met (two TAships and beadth requirement), students can apply for TGR status (reduced tuition rate).
+- Description: After 135 units and all degree requirements have been met (two TAships and breadth requirement), students can apply for TGR status (reduced tuition rate).
 Student enrolls in Geophys 802 (PhD) or Geophys 801 (MS) and solely works on dissertation, however students can still enroll in 3 units of electives with TGR tuition.

 - Deadline: Prior to the first day of classes

 - Form & eForm (Required): Doctoral Dissertation Reading Committee Form and TGR Form submitted through eForms

 - Deadline: When thesis is completed.
 Typically during the 5th year.